cmooneycollett/cmooneycollett.github.io/_posts/2023-07-23-five-dimensions-cyber-threat-actor.md

 ### Tiers of Impact
 - **High:** High-impact threat actors are those that can cause widespread harm and disruption.
 They may use advanced tactics such as zero-day exploits or malware that is difficult to detect and mitigate.
 The impact of a successful attack from a high-impact threat actor could be devastating, potentially leading to financial loss, reputational damage, or even physical harm.
 - **Medium:** Medium-impact threat actors are less capable than high-impact actors but still pose a significant risk.
 The impact of a successful attack from a medium-impact threat actor could still result in significant financial loss but is less likely to cause widespread harm.
-- **High:** Low-impact threat actors are those that have limited capability and resources.
+- **Low:** Low-impact threat actors are those that have limited capability and resources.
 The impact of a successful attack from a low-impact actor is likely to be relatively small but can still result in inconvenience or financial loss for the victims.

 ## Tenacity